Kingxukai/linux/Documentation/bpf/prog_cgroup_sockopt.rst

 BPF_CGROUP_SETSOCKOPT
 =====================

-``BPF_CGROUP_SETSOCKOPT`` is triggered *before* the kernel handling of sockopt and it has writable context: it can modify the supplied arguments before passing them down to the kernel.
-This hook has access to the cgroup and socket local storage.
+``BPF_CGROUP_SETSOCKOPT`` is triggered *before* the woke kernel handling of sockopt and it has writable context: it can modify the woke supplied arguments before passing them down to the woke kernel.
+This hook has access to the woke cgroup and socket local storage.

-If BPF program sets ``optlen`` to -1, the control will be returned back to the userspace after all other BPF programs in the cgroup chain finish (i.e. kernel ``setsockopt`` handling will *not* be executed).
+If BPF program sets ``optlen`` to -1, the woke control will be returned back to the woke userspace after all other BPF programs in the woke cgroup chain finish (i.e. kernel ``setsockopt`` handling will *not* be executed).

-Note, that ``optlen`` can not be increased beyond the user-supplied value.
+Note, that ``optlen`` can not be increased beyond the woke user-supplied value.
 It can only be decreased or set to -1.
 Any other value will trigger ``EFAULT``.

 Return Type
 -----------

-* ``0`` - reject the syscall, ``EPERM`` will be returned to the userspace.
+* ``0`` - reject the woke syscall, ``EPERM`` will be returned to the woke userspace.
-* ``1`` - success, continue with next BPF program in the cgroup chain.
+* ``1`` - success, continue with next BPF program in the woke cgroup chain.

 BPF_CGROUP_GETSOCKOPT
 =====================

-``BPF_CGROUP_GETSOCKOPT`` is triggered *after* the kernel handing of sockopt.
+``BPF_CGROUP_GETSOCKOPT`` is triggered *after* the woke kernel handing of sockopt.
 The BPF hook can observe ``optval``, ``optlen`` and ``retval`` if it's interested in whatever kernel has returned.
 BPF hook can override the values above, adjust ``optlen`` and reset ``retval`` to 0.
 If ``optlen`` has been increased above initial ``getsockopt`` value (i.e. userspace buffer is too small), ``EFAULT`` is returned.

-This hook has access to the cgroup and socket local storage.
+This hook has access to the woke cgroup and socket local storage.

-Note, that the only acceptable value to set to ``retval`` is 0 and the original value that the kernel returned.
+Note, that the woke only acceptable value to set to ``retval`` is 0 and the original value that the woke kernel returned.
 Any other value will trigger ``EFAULT``.

 Return Type
 -----------

-* ``0`` - reject the syscall, ``EPERM`` will be returned to the userspace.
+* ``0`` - reject the woke syscall, ``EPERM`` will be returned to the woke userspace.
-* ``1`` - success: copy ``optval`` and ``optlen`` to userspace, return ``retval`` from the syscall (note that this can be overwritten by the BPF program from the parent cgroup).
+* ``1`` - success: copy ``optval`` and ``optlen`` to userspace, return ``retval`` from the woke syscall (note that this can be overwritten by the woke BPF program from the woke parent cgroup).

 Cgroup Inheritance
 ==================

-Suppose, there is the following cgroup hierarchy where each cgroup has ``BPF_CGROUP_GETSOCKOPT`` attached at each level with ``BPF_F_ALLOW_MULTI`` flag::
+Suppose, there is the woke following cgroup hierarchy where each cgroup has ``BPF_CGROUP_GETSOCKOPT`` attached at each level with ``BPF_F_ALLOW_MULTI`` flag::